SeldonIO/seldonio.github.com/prediction-overview.md

 {"productType" : 1, "productName":"shoes", "like_tfidf" : {"1142214":0.1,"3463634":0.25,"34643643":0.15}}
 {% endhighlight %}

-Associated feature files to allow us to recreate this transform will have been saved.
-We build our model and then at runtime we might get features like:
+Associated feature models to allow us to recreate this transform will have been saved.
+We build our model and then at runtime we might receive features like:

 {% highlight json %}
 {"likes" : ["111231","3463634","3465436"]}